marvelous-git/frontend-suite-backup/README.md

 ## Generate a library

-Run `nx g @nrwl/react:lib my-lib` to generate a library.
+Run `npm run workspace-schematic feature` and provide the required information as prompted to generate a library.

-> You can also use any of the plugins above to generate libraries as well.

 Libraries are sharable across libraries and applications.
-They can be imported from `@frontend-suite/mylib`.
+They can be imported from `@frontend-suite/`.

 ## Development server

-Run `nx serve my-app` for a dev server.
+Run `nx serve starter-web` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

+>Replace `starter-web` with the name of your application.

 ## Code scaffolding

+This project follows a container presenter design pattern.

+### Generating a Smart Component
+Run `nx generate @schematics/angular:component --name=containers/my-component --project=my-app --style=scss` to generate a new smart component.

+### Generating a Dumb Component
-Run `nx g @nrwl/react:component my-component --project=my-app` to generate a new component.
+Run `nx generate @schematics/angular:component --name=components/my-component --project=my-app --style=scss` to generate a new presentational component.

 ## Build